gopheracademy/gopheracademy-web/content/advent-2015/composable-pipelines-improvements.md

 ## Let's create a pipeline component too

 There was one other ugly part of that previously blogged example.
-In order to drive the execution of a set of connected processes, we were just looping over the output of the out-port of the last component, right in the programs main-method.
+In order to drive the execution of a set of connected processes, we were looping over the output of the out-port of the last component, right in the programs main-method.

 That is, the following part in the previous post: